 The Hills are Alive in Lisbon

-Portugal is easy to explore by public transport and April is a wonderful time to visit this gentle country.
+Portugal is easy to explore by public transport and April is a wonderful time to go.
 Prices are still low and the fresh Spring sunshine is as yellow as the Pastel de Nata.
-These little pastry cases filled with a sticky eggy custard are in every bakery and the first thing we did on arrival in the capital of Lisbon was eat one, sitting in the sun with a cup of mellow coffee.
+These little pastry cases filled with a sticky eggy custard are in every bakery and the first thing we did on arrival was eat one, with a cup of mellow coffee.

 Everything seems straightforward in Portugal.
 We flew from Naples, as part of a mini trundle from Valencia to Naples to Lisbon then back to Valencia from Porto.
 The total price for this journey was around 100 euros.
 Flights were with Ryanair and apart from that annoying trumpeting noise which they play when the plane lands on time, everything went smoothly.

-Take the metro from the airport to the centre Lisbon.
-It’s simple to buy a ticket, which lasts 24 hours and costs around £1.50.
+Take the metro from the airport to the centre of the city.
+It’s simple and cheap to buy a ticket, which lasts 24 hours and costs around £1.50.
 If you get stuck there’s an information desk with charming English speaking tourism assistants in the station.
 Most people we encountered spoke good English and were happy to use it.
 In fact they were happy to help in every way possible.

 Lisbon – City of Hills and Tiles

-This glorious city is such a pretty place, mostly because so many of the houses are covered in the most beautiful, colourful tiles, in delicate patterns.
+This glorious city is such a pretty place, mostly because so many of the houses are covered in the most beautiful, colorful tiles.
 Apart from the metro, you can get around by bus or tram.
 You can also walk around the main districts but be prepared for many hills and cobbles.
 Some of the streets are so steep that taking the old wooden trolley cars up and down is the best option, particularly with luggage.

 I took one of these 19th century magic buses to reach the Pensao Londres at Dom Pedro V, in the Barrio Alto, where small, clean double rooms cost £40 a night.
 There were stupendous views from its windows across the city, the staff were courteous and the breakfast room had a old-fashioned charm, filled with quiet Europeans eating flavourless croissants.
 Better, however, to head straight to the marvellous Patriarcal Cafe, situated on a corner beneath the hotel, to admire the stunning tiles, eat your first Pastel de Nata of the day or for lunch, a big bowl of Caldo Verde, cabbage and potato soup.